 The glute signal in orange is really where things get interesting, and I can get back to some unbridled speculation!
-Glute de-saturation appears lower in the field, as would be expected with greater recruitment and power contribution from the glutes (Arkesteijn et al, 2013, Aasvold et al, 2019).
+Glute de-oxygenation appears deeper/lower saturation in the field, as would be expected with greater recruitment and power contribution from the glutes (Arkesteijn et al, 2013, Aasvold et al, 2019).
 Perhaps, say, because I had better core stabilization in the field which allowed my glutes to push harder on a more stable pelvis!

 However not just the SmO2 magnitude, but the pattern of de-saturation is different between trials.
 In the LAB the glute shows a steady but slower downward slope during each work interval.
 In the FIELD trial the glute appears more similar to the VL: it de-saturates quickly and stabilizes at a minimum plateau.
 This suggests greater oxygen extraction (mVO2; local O2 uptake at the muscle) during the work intervals in the field.
 I would expect that EMG would have been higher at the glutes in the field, reflecting a greater hip-joint specific contribution to power output.

 First let’s quickly consider the comparison between the VO2 Master Pro and TrueOne 2400.
 Despite the spoiled VO2 data during the field trial with VMPro, VO2 and ventilation otherwise showed good agreement between trials, considering the expected physiological differences.
 I’m really excited about the promise of being able to test VO2 reliably in the field… when it’s a bit warmer outside.